CodingUrsus/PAHs_and_Microbes/README.md

 ## Gut Microbiome and Impulsivity

-The gut microbiome’s composition is strongly correlated with impulsivity, underscoring its role in cognitive traits.
-Visualization (NMDS) and statistical testing of the taxonomic composition of the gut microbiome reveals  stratification of microbial communities based on impulsivity cohorts, suggesting a fundamental ecological shift within the gut which is related to impulsivity.
+Visualization (NMDS) ordination results and statistical testing of the taxonomic composition of the gut microbiome reveals  stratification of microbial communities based on impulsivity cohorts, suggesting a fundamental ecological shift within the gut which is related to impulsivity.

 ![Impulsivity NMDS](results/impulsivity_NMDS.png)
 *Figure 4: NMDS ordination of microbial communities stratified by impulsivity cohorts.*